michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_4_QGIS2.md

 Another approach we could have taken was to add the layer together to symbolize the neighborhoods with the most speakers over the past 10 years, or taken data over many years to determine which are the most established neighborhoods.
 We could also use this type of map to visualize what languages are moving out of a neighborhood and what languages are moving in.

-**Export your map as a .jpeg** and send it to Michelle at mam2518@columbia.edu(do not use Composer - we have another map to make).
+**Export your map as a .jpeg or .pdf** and send it to Michelle at mam2518@columbia.edu (do not use Composer - we have another map to make).

 ## Use a Historical Map